kittrgg/kittr/README.md

 6. Run `yarn dx`.

 7. If this is your first time developing kittr, you will need to seed your local Mongo instance at this time.
-To do so, use `yarn dx:mongo-seed`.
-If you got a message saying "Let's get kittd," you are ready to go!
+To do so, open a new shall and use `yarn dx:mongo-seed`.
+You should get a message saying "Let's get kittd."

-8. Run `yarn dx:db-seed`.
+8. Now, run `yarn dx:db-seed` in that new shell, too.
+This takes the data from MongoDB to Postgres so you can use it for our migration.

 9. Visit kittr at [http://localhost:3000](http://localhost:3000)